Candle Making Guides

 Cracked or uneven candle tops usually come down to cooling too quickly, pouring at the wrong temperature, or trying to fix the surface before the wax has settled properly.
 The good news is that most of these flaws are cosmetic and can be corrected at home.
 This guide covers three practical fixes and the checks that help stop the problem repeating on your next pour.

-The 24-Hour Cure: How to Prevent Wet Spots & Frosting in UK Container Candles
+Prevent Wet Spots & Frosting in UK Container Candles (24hr Cure)

-The 24-Hour Cure: How to Prevent Wet Spots & Frosting in UK Container Candles
+Prevent Wet Spots & Frosting in UK Container Candles (24hr Cure)

 This post contains affiliate links.
 If you buy via these links we may earn a small commission at no extra cost to you.